rajpalc7/indy-did-method/spec/3_indy_ledger_object_glossary.md

 [[def: SCHEMA]]

 ~ A SCHEMA object is a template that defines a set of attribute(names) which are going to be used by issuers for issuance of [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) within a Hyperledger Indy network.
 SCHEMAs have a name, version and can be [written](https://hyperledger-indy.readthedocs.io/projects/node/en/latest/transactions.html#schema) to the ledger by any entity with proper permissions.
-Schemas can be [read](https://hyperledger-indy.readthedocs.io/projects/node/en/latest/requests.html#get-schema)from a Hyplerledger Indy Node by any client.
+Schemas can be [read](https://hyperledger-indy.readthedocs.io/projects/node/en/latest/requests.html#get-schema)from a Hyperledger Indy Node by any client.

 ~ SCHEMAs define the list of attribute(names) of issued credentials based on a [[ref: CLAIM_DEF]] (see below).